 The sausage mixture comes together in just a few minutes and then bakes in the oven.
 You can freeze the patties, cooked or uncooked to enjoy at a later date if you like.

-- 1 tablespoon chopped fresh basil or 1 teaspoon dried basil
+- 1 tbsp fresh basil (chopped) or 1 teaspoon dried basil

-- 1/8 to 1/4 teaspoon cayenne pepper, the more the spicier
+- 1/8 to 1/4 tsp ground cayenne pepper the more the spicier

 - Preheat the oven to 350°.
 Line a rimmed baking sheet with aluminum foil and spray it with non-stick cooking spray.